KEEP UP WITH US ON INSTAGRAM WHERE WE PARTY DAILY!

 Here’s the peel and stick shiplap entryway wall finished up.

-We started putting the space back together and love the contrast of the striped painted hallway.
+We started putting the space back together and, as a result, love the contrast of the striped painted hallway.

 Doesn’t the Stikwood look fantastic with our new transom windows?
 And with the pretty black pendants?
 Love it!